The University is committed to a fair and just environment for all its members.

 - to make a complaint if you believe in good faith that a breach of the Code of Conduct may have occurred.

 In either situation, there are initial processes available before a formal appeal or complaint is made.
 Below is a summary of the processes.
-It is strongly recommended you consult the relevant policy and discuss the situation with a staff member of your College.
+It is strongly recommended you consult the relevant policy, read the Appeals and Complaints Guide, and discuss the situation with a staff member of your College.

 An appeal is a process by which a student, staff member, or applicant for admission to the University seeks a review of a decision made by the University or by one of its Colleges.
 Matters which may be appealed include the mark given to a piece of assessment, refusal of admission to a course, or refusal to confer an award.